nynu-BDAI/AHNPL/README.md

 # AHNPL
 Visual Perturbation and Adaptive Hard Negative Contrastive Learning for Compositional Reasoning in Vision-Language Models (IJCAI 2025)

+The code has been released.
+README is being organized and will be updated soon.

 ## 📂 Dataset Download
 Training datasets are available [here](https://drive.google.com/drive/folders/1ZzQejM7p5fIWWNuUgI1g2Hhb_ww9iJEY?usp=drive_link).